AUT-Cloud-Lab/geoCloudSim/README.md

 6. It models renewable energy to simulate green cloud.
 It also supports renewable-aware DC selection and allocation policies.

 ## Requirements
-To speedup the simulation, geoCloudSim uses SimPy v4.0.2, a discrete-event simulation framework.
+To speedup the simulation, geoCloudSim uses SimPy, a discrete-event simulation framework.

 ## Limitations
 Currently, it only supports IaaS service (VM allocation in a geo-distributed cloud data centers) with limited set of features described above.
 Cloudlets are not modeled in the current version.